ChiefChingu/ideagogo/TEST.md

 Most of the features are covered by the test of user stories.
 Remaining features are tested individually and work as intended.

 ## Known error(s)
-There is one issue I cannot fix.
 In Vivaldi on a real mobile device (Galaxy S10) the date added and submitted by are glitched.
 [See this screenshot](https://github.com/ChiefChingu/ideagogo/blob/master/Screenshot_20200725-110113_Vivaldi.jpg)

+On iPhone X the select dropdowns are bugged.
+The wrong value is selected and thus the wrong search result is presented.
+For example: if you select the tag 'eco' it shows the results for 'air filter'.
+I searched for a solution and added a file select.js and added the reference in the base.html template.
+Unfortunately, this does not fix the issue.